Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Fortunately, I did get the wi-fi adaptor to work, and my computer does work great, but refurbished PCs do come with a warranty so they are guaranteed to work.
 I’ve had no problems with the PC itself, just my refurbished WiFi-USB.

 Some people do have bad experiences with this company so if you’re too leery of having to worry about refurbished parts you can always buy a new pre-built PC or build your own.

 I did not have a bad experience buying a refurbished PC but you might not want to worry about that.

 Beware of Scams on eBay

 This is a problem many new people looking into getting into PC gaming going on eBay and looking for a PC, you see a listing that claims to be a fantastic “gaming PC” for $300–$400.
 It looks like a great deal, but how do you know you’re actually getting a good PC?

 It’s harder to know that unless you know what PC parts are that you would be suspicious of the listing.
-For example, if you’re serious about gaming you would want your PC to have a dedicated graphics card with at least 4GBs of video memory to play any new games that are coming out, now that number will change as graphics cards improve but anything less than 4GB won’t be able to run any recent games.
+For example, if you’re serious about gaming you would want your PC to have a dedicated graphics card with at least 4GBs of video memory to play any new games that are coming out, now that number will change as graphics cards improve but anything less than 4GB won’t be able to run any recent games at decent frame rates.

 Just because there are RGB lights does not make it a gaming PC!
 My OEM HP Elite 8100 G1 Small Form Factor PC is a business PC and I can do gaming on it.
 It might not be the pretty and expensive gaming PC, I can still game at 1080P at 60 frames per second on most games on it!